ryotako/plugin-expand/README.md

 - [percol]: An interactive grep tool written in Python.
 - [selecta]: A fuzzy text selector written in Ruby.

+If no filters are specified or installed, you can still cycle through all of the available replacements by pressing <kbd>TAB</kbd> repeatedly.

+If you decide that you want to cancel the current expansion, you can press <kbd>Backspace</kbd> to undo the expansion.

 Expansions can be more than simple abbreviations; the current word can be used to introduce patterns and queries to provide dynamic expansions in real-time.